 Curry restaurants in Cape Town that locals love

-The results are in: here are your favourite curry spots in Cape Town
+The results are in: Your favourite curry spots in Cape Town

 Nobody knows Cape Town better than you, our readers.
-We took to social media to ask you where to find the best curry, and the results are in.
-Over 500 locals weighed in, and we’ve gone through the data to compile the definitive guide to Cape Town's best curries, according to Capetonians.
-From Athlone to Zonnebloem and everywhere in between, here are 11 personal recommendations for the best curry in town.
+We took to social media to ask you where to find the best curry and the results are in.
+Here’s a guide to Cape Town's best curries, according to Capetonians.

 View this post on Instagram